 The Life Sciences industry is expected to continue to grow rapidly over the next five years.
-By 2020, it is projected to add another 41,000 jobs, expanding employment by over 20%.
-In addition to an estimated 8,200 jobs that will need to filled annually due to new demand, replacement demand (retirements and turnover) will account for another 8,400 jobs annually, for a combined average annual demand of 16,600 jobs.
+By 2022, it is projected to add another 68,000 jobs, expanding employment by over 14%..
 The following table identifies the sectors that are projected to add the most jobs.

 Projected Change in Life Sciences Employment, 6 Digit NAICS - Atlanta Region